-What is the impact and where does it occur?
-What is the organization's involvement in the impact?
-Management Approach The proper implementation of the Data Privacy Act of 2012 All information of any stakeholders are has been put into measures. confidentially kept by the company.
+· Management Approach organization's involvement in the impact?
+The proper implementation of the Data Privacy Act of 2012 All information of any stakeholders are has been put into measures. confidentially kept by the company.
 Any disclosures that the Company may make, will only be done within the Data Privacy Act.
 What are the Risk/s Identified?
 Management Approach There's no risk/s identified at this moment for this category.
 Not Applicable What are the Opportunity/ies Identified?
 Management Approach There's no opportunity/ies identified at this moment for this Not Applicable category.